Paradigm-Dev/capture/README.md

 We use [NPM](https://npmjs.org/) (Node Package Manager) for any external libraries used.

+### Guide
+Once the application opens, you must select an input source.
+Click the "Source" button in the top left of the app.
+A dropdown will appear with a list of available sources.
+Select the one you want.
+Once selected, a preview will appear below the toolbar.
+In the top right, two options will be enabled, Screenshot and Record.
+Screenshot takes a picture of the selected source.
+Capture will disappear until the image is either saved or deleted.
+Record will record the selected source.
+Capture will minimize while recording.
+To stop recording, either click the stop icon in the System Tray (Windows) or Menu Bar (macOS) or restore Capture and click the stop button.
+On both modes, a save dialog box will appear in which you can choose the name and location to store the screenshots and recordings.
+Screenshots output a JPG file and Record outputs a WEBM file (for now, we want to change it to an MP4).

 ### Todo
 - [x] Source selection
 - [x] Menu bar stop button (macOS)